The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 For this response, the following feedback would be provided:
 * **Clarity**: Without the prompt, it would be hard to know that "they" is referring to `if` and `else` statements at the beginning of the sentence.
 Additionally, no explanation of the example is provided, leaving open the possibility that the reader misunderstands the syntax.
 * **Engagement**: The example demonstrates the syntax but the example is hard to relate to a real-world scenario for programming.
-* **Mechanics**: By adding in markdown formatting, key terms could be highlighted and the provided code block can be placed inside of a code fence (see below for an example of this)
+* **Mechanics**: By adding in markdown formatting, key terms could be highlighted and the provided code block can be placed inside of a code fence (see below for an example of this).
+Look at the rendered markdown above to see how the structure of the code block is lost without a code fence.

 #### An Exemplar Response